 For my girls, this “fighting” has been fairly mild.
 Because Mocha is terrified of everything (including her own shadow), Mocha will squeal at everything.
 Linda would take it upon herself to try and sniff Mocha which would result in Mocha screaming and running in fear, which then made Linda panic and chase her.
 Linda will sometimes “nose punch” Mocha in order to get her to do what she wants, which doesn’t take much effort since Mocha is skittish.
 Linda will still trap Mocha into corners, where Mocha squeals helplessly.
 All of this was what they had to do naturally and it’s hard to watch.

 Within 24 hours, there was a large shift in how they acted with one another and as independent pigs.
 Mocha was more willing to eat without her blanket covering the cage while Linda started to accept Mocha eating near her.
 Linda even now still has a tendency to sniff Mocha’s butt and Mocha still has a tendency to cry about it but they can actually sleep in the same spot together without a fight.
 I even woke up one morning to the two of them snuggled in the corner of the cage asleep.
-I know their bonding will take some time but as long as there’s improvements happening, I know it’ll be okay in the end.

 In regards to female bonding, this was never something I had experienced with my guinea pigs from my childhood.
 My first pig, Fluffy, was the largest guinea pig we had.
 Our second female, Princess, was half her size so there was no fighting required to figure out who was the dominate one.
 When Princess had her three babies, they were obviously grandfathered into the pack with no issues.
 So when I got Linda, it was extremely shocking and scary for me to see them fight like this.
 I originally didn’t know if it was just because Mocha is a Cuy or because Linda has had many months of fighting the two boys she was put with but apparently, after research, this is normal.
 This is definitely something any new guinea pig owner should keep in mind, especially since guinea pigs are social animals.